-- the residential porch and courtyards design guidelines (refer to section A.4.4). - j.
+- j.
 Garage locations and articulation shall be designed to minimize their visibility.
 Alternate garage loading configurations are encouraged (refer A.4.3 Residential Garage Design Guidelines) - k.
-Alternative garage locations that are not equivalent to the minimum garage setback such as rear loaded, side loaded, single door tandem, and turn-in garages should be used in new residential development (refer to Figure A-1). - l.
+Alternative garage locations that are not equivalent to the minimum garage setback such as rear loaded, side loaded, single door tandem, and turn-in garages should be used in new residential development (refer to Figure A-1). - 1.
 All utility and mechanical equipment shall be screened from view.
 Roof mounted air conditioners, coolers, and antennas shall not be allowed.
 Satellite dishes are encouraged to be placed in the rear of a residential unit, away from the public right-of-way.